 What are Advanced Meters?

-Advanced meters are modern electric meters that enable a two-way sharing of data between your home or business and Hawaiian Electric through a secure wireless communications network.
-Advanced meters look just like the analog electric meters but with a digital display and are similar in size to analog electric meters and is part of our grid modernization efforts.
+Advanced meters are modern electric meters that enable two-way data sharing between your home or business and Hawaiian Electric through a secure wireless communications network.
+Advanced meters look just like the analog electric meters but with a digital display.
+Advanced meters are an important component of our grid modernization efforts.

-- Unlike old meters that require a person to physically read the meter for billing purposes, advanced meters have the ability to capture and send electricity usage data to your electric company via wireless technology.
-This means fewer trucks on the roads, less gas consumed, and cost savings through improved operational efficiencies.
+- Unlike old meters that require a person to physically read the meter for billing purposes, advanced meters can capture and send electricity usage data to Hawaiian Electric via wireless technology.
+This means more privacy for homeowners, fewer trucks on the roads, less gas consumed, and cost savings through improved operational efficiencies.
 These savings are passed on to our customers.

-- An advanced meter sends instantaneous alerts when power outages occur, allowing your electric company to locate and fix problems faster.
+- An advanced meter sends instantaneous alerts when power outages occur, which means we can locate and fix problems faster.
 Work crews can also send a signal to the meters to identify “pocket” outages (small sets of homes/businesses that sometimes remain out of power after majority of a circuit is restored) to ensure all customers are restored before leaving a job site.